nasilly/Model-Of-Mall-By-Wechat/README.md

-# Wechat
+# A model of mall
-some projects or models of wechat
+a project of wechat